ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Check Logic App permission to access Storage Account

-The Storage Account is used to store data objects, including blobs, file shares, queues, tables, and disks.
-In our lab, it is used to store the sample order JSON file inside an `inputfiles` container.
+With a Storage Account, it is possible to store various data objects, including blobs, file shares, messages in a queue, table formatted data, and disks.
+In our lab, we will use it to store the sample order JSON file inside an `inputfiles` container.

 The Logic App needs to access the Storage Account to retrieve the JSON file, and for the Event Grid trigger connector to list the available Storage Accounts in the Subscription.
 Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check how it is configured in the Storage Account.